Teichlab/celltypist/README.md

   #Alternatively, export the three results to a single Excel table (.xlsx).
   predictions.to_table(folder = '/path/to/a/folder', prefix = '', xlsx = True)
   ```
   The resulting `AnnotationResult` can be also transformed to an [AnnData](https://anndata.readthedocs.io/en/latest/) which stores the expression matrix in the log1p normalised format (to 10,000 counts per cell) by the function [to_adata](https://celltypist.readthedocs.io/en/latest/celltypist.classifier.AnnotationResult.html#celltypist.classifier.AnnotationResult.to_adata).
-The predicted cell type labels can be inserted to this `AnnData` as well by specifying `insert_labels = True` (which is the default behavior of `to_adata`).
+The predicted cell type labels can be inserted to this `AnnData` as well by specifying `insert_labels = True` (which is the default behaviour of `to_adata`).

-  Confidence scores of query cells can be inserted by specifying `insert_conf = True` (which is also the default behavior of `to_adata`).
+  Confidence scores of query cells can be inserted by specifying `insert_conf = True` (which is also the default behaviour of `to_adata`).
 The scores correspond to the probabilities of cell predictions based on either `predictions.predicted_labels.predicted_labels` or `predictions.predicted_labels.majority_voting` (see `1.7.`), which can be specified by `insert_conf_by` (default to the former, `predicted_labels`).
   ```python
   #Get an `AnnData` with predicted labels and confidence scores embedded into the observation metadata columns.
   adata = predictions.to_adata(insert_labels = True, insert_conf = True)